meshcloud/meshcloud-docs/docs/meshcloud.marketplace.md

 If the service fully supports parameters you see input fields for all parameters of the service.
 Sometimes services do not fully support parameters, but you know which parameters a service requires.
 In that case, use the textarea to enter the parameters in JSON format.

-#### Update Service Instance

-Via the **pen** icon you can also edit the service instance.
-Changing the name is always available.
-Just enter a new name, if you want to change it.
-If the service supports an upgrade of plans, a dropdown with all plans of the service is displayed.
-You can select another plan if you want to change the plan for the given service instance.
-You can also change the parameters of the service. (see "Service Parameters" section below) Only enter the parameters you want to change.
-Empty parameters will be ignored.

-### Service Parameters

-If the service fully supports parameters you see input fields for all paramaters of the service.
-If the service does not fully support parameters, but you are sure it requires some paramaters, a textarea is displayed.
-You can enter the parameters in JSON format in that case.

 ### Add a Binding

 To finally get your connection information and credentials you have to add a binding to the service instance.
 You have to enter a name for the binding.
 When the binding has been created you can see the access information and connect to the service from within your application.